shcheon/myblog/_posts/Programming/2021-10-07-DesignPattern-Behavioral.md

 }

 <Console>
-ConcreteObserser A is received message : Hello.
-Everyone ConcreteObserser B is received message : Hello.
+ConcreteObserver A is received message : Hello.
+Everyone ConcreteObserver B is received message : Hello.
 Everyone
 ```